What will I learn?

 In your first three years, you will study a range of core modules from both Schools.
 Core modules include Foundations, Skills and Debates, Tort Law, Modern English System, Contract Law and a jointly taught International Business Environment module.
 You can also choose from a variety of options from within Business and Law.

-A level A level AAB plus GCSE Mathematics grade A
+A level A level AAB plus GCSE Mathematics grade A - for 2019 entry

 International Baccalaureate 36 points overall